snowflakedb/snowflake-cli-action/README.md

 - uses: snowflakedb/snowflake-cli-action@v1
   with:
     install-from-github: true
-    github-ref: "feature/my-branch"   # or a tag/commit hash
+    custom-github-ref: "feature/my-branch"   # or a tag/commit hash
 ```

 This will install the CLI from the specified branch, tag, or commit.
 You can combine this with other inputs as needed.